 Served in its shell, this simple preparation of spaghetti squash makes a dramatic presentation as part of a winter meal.

-Few dishes are more basic to southwestern cuisine than the beloved Frijoles.
+Few dishes are more basic to southwestern cuisine than the beloved Frijoles, or refried pinto beans.
 A good helping of them is a standard sight at lunch, dinner, and sometimes even breakfast.
-Here’s a simple vegan preparation (though they’re no longer prepared with lard as often as they once were, still, take care to ask if you have them […]
+Here’s a simple vegan preparation (though they’re no longer prepared with lard as often as they once were, still, take care to ask if […]

 Scalloped corn is a comforting casserole that features this all-American veggie topped with tasty bread crumbs.
 It’s good in cool-weather months using frozen corn, though it’s absolutely fantastic in late summer using fresh corn.
 Though kind of a simple and humble dish, it’s also welcome at the Thanksgiving table.
 Photos by Rachael Braun.